inngest/website/pages/blog/_posts/2023-11-20-metrics-with-timescale.md

 ## Choosing the storage

 Choosing the right tool for the job is always important.
-We’ve looked into a couple of existing tools like,
+We’ve looked into a couple of existing tools,

 * [InfluxDB](https://www.influxdata.com/)
 * [Prometheus](https://prometheus.io/)